xxdaggerxx/EmbedApp/README.md

 <h1>Step 2 - Create Your Shopping Cart.</h1>
 After the user has finished customizing thier products on the app, and is ready to check out.<br>
 The "Check Out" Button is pressed.
-Variables will be sent with the POST Method to the shopping cart you specified in the previous step.<br>
+Variables will be sent via POST Method to your shopping cart you specified in the previous step.<br>
 POST Variables Details.<br>
 <ul>